 - Vitamin C

-The average American does not eat enough of these listed above.
-However, these ingredients promote health.
-For example, calcium fights the occurrence of osteoporosis and fiber helps keep bowel functions healthy.
+Did you know?
+Calcium fights the occurrence of osteoporosis and fiber helps keep bowel functions healthy.

 - Saturated fat